Abdulkadir98/second-brain/TheProgrammerToolkit/Vim.md

 ##### Search
-`/{regex}` - Searches occurrences of regex in the file, `n/N` for navigating between matches of the regex
+`/{regex}` - Searches occurrences of regex in the file, `n/N` for navigating between matches of the regex `f{char}` - will find the first character in the line and take the cursor to it `t{char}` - will find the first character in the line and take the cursor just before it After finding the first character, if you want to find the same character you can simply press the `;` key and that will repeat the last search.
+Vim provides lots of ways to combine two commands or compound commands into a single one.
+If you press `;` many times and cross the pass the character by mistake, you can perform the search in reverse and go back to the character by pressing the `,` key.

 You will spend a lot of time in Normal mode.
 The movement commands in `Vim` are also called "nouns" because they refer to portions of text

 #### Editing
-Most of us are so used to GUIs and we tend to use the mouse for everything.
+Most of us are so used to GUIs we tend to use the mouse for everything.
 But with Vim everything that you use the mouse for you can use the keyboard to do it.
 This is where Vim really shines.
 By "composing" editing commands with movement commands Vim really starts resembling a programming language.

 `i` - To enter `insert` mode.
 Allows you start typing text `o/O` - Insert line below/above end enter `insert` mode